sebgoa/cloudstack-books/en/book.markdown

 ==================

 Clients and Shells are critical to the ease of use of any API, even more so Cloud APIs.
-In this chapter we present the basis of the PRODUCT API.
+In this chapter we present the basis of the CloudStack API.
 We illustrate how to sign requests for the sake of completeness and because it is a very nice exercise for beginners.
-We then introduce CloudMonkey the PRODUCT CLI and shell which boasts a 100% coverage of the API.
+We then introduce CloudMonkey the CloudStack CLI and shell which boasts a 100% coverage of the API.
 While jclouds is a java library, it can also be used as a cli or interactive shell, we present jclouds-cli to contrast it to CloudMonkey and introduce jclouds.
 Apache libcloud is a Python based API